-The CMHPSM region has experienced a decrease in our service expenditure levels regionally during FY2020 due to the COVID pandemic.
-The service delivery system pivoted to more telehealth services, less congregated service settings and an overall reduction in CMHSP services.
+The CMHPSM region has experienced a decrease in our service expenditure levels regionally during FY2020 and FY2021 due to the COVID pandemic.
+The service delivery system pivoted to more telehealth services, more natural supports, less congregated service settings and ongoing provider staffing issues which have led to a reduction in CMHSP services.
 The PIHP has also decreased expenditures in substance use disorder services across the region.
 It is expected that both mental health and substance use disorder services will return to pre-pandemic levels in the future.